 I was looking to try to invest to make additional income for my household so I signed up for the Armando Montelongo Seminars.
 I learned some things but in order to learn more to get the value of your money, you have to spend more money.
 It's also not as easy as it appeared.
 I only went to one that was in San Antonio.
 It was about $15,000.
 I maxed out every credit card, every savings and I even went through my daughter's college fund because I really thought it was a good thing.
 When I look back on it, it was a bad decision that I made because I should have said, "No, I can't do it right now."
 You have to spend so much money for airfare, hotel, all that stuff to go to the seminar.
 They have you all geeked up but then when you exhausted everything, you come back home and you say, "Oh my god, I am literally financially broke."

 So I can't afford to go.
 I invested a lot of money that bankrupted me.
 It even got worse because it put me in a deep depression until I was in the hospital.
 Now I got medical bills everywhere.
 It also almost cost me my marriage.
 My son wanted to go to a particular high school but he couldn't go to that school because I had exhausted all that money for Armando.
-My son who's 14 had tried to commit suicide because he really wanted to go to that school.
 It really put a sad feeling.
 It's a business that you have to have a lot of money and I'd tell anybody don't invest your life savings.
 Don't invest all that you have.
 It's hard to do it when you exhaust everything you worked so hard for over 20 years and you get no return, that was the depressing part.

 I work full time but I'm basically underemployed and I was looking for other options so I signed up for the Armando Montelongo Seminars.
 Although I had never considered house flipping myself, it sounded like it was a good opportunity to get to know more about it and the potential opportunities that would be worth my while.
 I signed up for a seminar the pastor had at the church and I did a bus tour in Dallas early this year.
 The seminars were where different people give their experiences.
 Some have advice on different things about working the business and they give their history.
 Some were contractors previously that tried to flip homes maybe outside of the Armando system.
 A lot of them gave some of their points of view from their background, their experiences and maybe some of the things that have helped them to be successful at what they have now within the Armando system.